filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/retrieve-data.md

 You need two pieces of information to retrieve data from a miner:

 - The _Data CID_, sometimes called the _label_.
-This is the content identifier for the all the data stored in a single deal.
+This is the content identifier for all the data stored in a single deal.
-- The _Provider ID_ with whom you made to original deal to store the data with.
+- The _Provider ID_ with whom you made to original deal to store the data.
 This is sometimes called the _Miner ID_.

 If you are still connected to the same Lotus node that originally made the deal, then this process is very simple.
 Lotus nodes keep a log of all the deals it has made.

 :::warning Working from a different Lotus node
-If you need to find deal information about a particular address, but you don't have access to the Lotus node that originally made the deal, then the steps are slighly different.
+If you need to find deal information about a particular address, but you don't have access to the Lotus node that originally made the deal, then the steps are slightly different.
 The easiest way to get the above information is to use an external tool like [filfox.io](https://filfox.io).
 Take a look at the [retrieving data section](../../store/lotus/retrieve-data/) for more information.
 :::

 To get the information you need: